Who We Are

 Our Mission and Purpose

-When local churches and other ministries partner with us, they are able to serve in a way that takes them beyond the typical church walls.
-The racetrack brings together thousands of people from all walks of life, creating an opportunity to share God’s love with individuals who might not ever experience it otherwise.
+When local churches and other ministries partner with us, they step beyond the typical church walls to serve in a truly unique way.
+Racing events attract thousands of people from diverse backgrounds, creating opportunities to share God’s love with those who may not otherwise encounter it.

-By meeting people where they are, both physically and spiritually, we are able to plant seeds of faith and eternal hope.
-Some of these seeds will take root right away, while others may grow gradually over time.
-Our volunteers believe that every interaction plays a role in a greater plan.
-They trust that their role is to simply show up, be obedient, and let God work through them.
+By meeting people where they are, both physically and spiritually, we sow seeds of faith and eternal hope.
+Some seeds will take root immediately, while others may grow over time.
+Our volunteers trust that every interaction is part of a greater plan.
+Their calling is simply to show up, serve faithfully, and let God work through them.

-Our mission is built on four core pillars that guide our work and reflect our biblical purpose.
-These principles shape our commitment to serving in this unique setting.
+Our mission is rooted in biblical teachings that define our purpose and direct our work.
+These guiding principles strengthen our commitment to serving in this unique environment.

-• Fellowship: We bring believers together to encourage and support one another.
-Through shared experiences and outreach, we build lasting friendships that deepen faith and strengthen our mission.
+• Fellowship: We bring believers together to encourage and uplift one another.
+Through shared experiences and effective outreach, we cultivate lasting friendships that deepen our faith and strengthen our mission.

-• Pastoral Care: Many of the people we meet are far from home or don’t have a church community.
-We offer spiritual support by hosting chapel services, officiating wedding ceremonies and memorial services, and simply being there for those who need comfort and prayer.
+• Pastoral Care: Many of the people we engage with are far from home or lack a church community.
+We provide spiritual support by hosting chapel services, officiating weddings, and memorial services, and offering a compassionate presence for those in need of comfort and prayer.

-• Evangelism: Serving in a racetrack environment provides a unique opportunity to share the Gospel with people in an environment where they feel at ease.
-This allows us to introduce them to the hope and truth of Jesus in a way that meets them where they are.
+• Evangelism: A racetrack setting creates a unique opportunity to share the Gospel in a space where people feel comfortable.
+By meeting people where they are, we introduce them to the hope and truth of Jesus in a way that resonates with their lives.

 • Service: As followers of Christ, we are called to serve with humility and compassion.
-Whether it’s helping a race fan, praying with someone in need, or partnering with other ministries, our goal is to reflect Christ’s love in every interaction.
+Whether assisting race fans, praying with those in need, or collaborating with other ministries, we strive to reflect Christ’s love in every act of service.

 How to get involved

-We’re also always recruiting volunteers to serve at our ministry tents, where we accept prayer requests, hand out New Testament Bibles and other Christian literature, and share those delicious cookies.
-On top of that, we also need golf cart drivers to help shuttle individuals with mobility challenges around the track.
+We’re also always looking for volunteers to serve at our ministry tents during the NASCAR races.
+At these tents, we welcome prayer requests, hand out New Testament Bibles and other Christian literature, and share those irresistible homemade cookies.
+Additionally, we’re in need of golf cart drivers to assist individuals with mobility challenges, helping them navigate the track property during NASCAR races and other events throughout the year too.

-For larger church groups, there are opportunities to sponsor a nearby campground.
-You can set up your own ministry tent and reach even more people with the gospel.
+For larger church groups, we offer opportunities to sponsor a nearby campground during the NASCAR races.
+This allows you to set up your own ministry tent in a campground and share the gospel with even more people.

-Whether it’s your first time volunteering or you’re part of a group that returns year after year, everyone plays an important role in making a positive impact on the lives of others.
+Whether you’re volunteering for the first time or part of a group that returns year after year, each person plays a vital role in positively impacting the lives of others.

 Ready to get started?